pramnora/ruby/README.md

 so, click option 1...; then, wait for set up to finish;
 then, click option 2...; and, wait for set up to finish;
 finally, click option 3...; and, wait for set up to conclude.

+## Check which Ruby version is running on your Windows computer operating system...

+In order to check if your system has Ruby correctly set up/and, working...;
+first, open a command prompt; and, next, type in...

+C:\Users\customer1>ruby -v
+ruby 2.7.4p191 (2021-07-07 revision a21a3b7d23) [x64-mingw32]

 **NOTE**: You can run Ruby code inside of VSCode/Visual Studio code editor.